On the singular points approached by the medial axis: C1-singular case

-Results from \cite{Rataj} state that every closed topological manifold with a positive reach has to be a $\mathscr{C}^{1,1}$-manifold (that is a manifold admitting a parametrisation with Lipschitz derivative).
-Conversely, we can say that every point of a closed topological manifolds in which the differentiability class is lower than $\mathscr{C}^1$ has to be approached by the manifolds' medial axis.
-The regularity class postulated above is by no means necessary, though, as we could see in the previous section.
-This section will answer the extent to which we can loosen the assumption of the set being a manifold.
+Findings of Rataj and Zaj{\'i}cek \cite{Rataj} state that every closed topological manifold with a positive reach has to be a $\mathscr{C}^{1,1}$-manifold (that is, a manifold admitting a parametrisation with Lipschitz derivative).
+Conversely, we can say that every point of a closed topological manifold in which the differentiability class is lower than $\mathscr{C}^1$ has to be approached by the manifolds' medial axis.
+Though, the regularity class postulated above is by no means necessary as we could see in the previous section.
+This section answers the extent to which we can loosen the assumption of the set being a manifold.

-At the start, it is worth noting that Motzkin Theorem combined with the result from \cite{BirbrairDenkowski} (stating that $M_{C_0X}\subset C_0M_X$ for any definable $X\ni 0$) gives an appealing and fast \textit{tangent cone criterion} - every point with a nonconvex tangent cone is approached by the medial axis.
-Sadly not every point of $Sng_1X$ induces a nonconvex tangent cone (consider, for example, $0\in X:=(-\infty,0]=C_0X$).
-More than that, the problem remains even if we assume that $C_a X$ is flat (cf. Example~\ref{Ghomi} ).
+At start, it is worth noting that Motzkin Theorem~\cite{Motzkin} combined with the result from \cite{BirbrairDenkowski} (stating that $M_{C_0X}\subset C_0M_X$ for any definable $X\ni 0$) gives an appealing and fast \begin{thm}{(Tangent cone criterion)} Let $X$ be definable.
+Take a point $x\in X$ and assume that $C_xX$ is nonconvex.
+Then $x\in \overline{M_X}$. \end{thm} \begin{proof} We can assume $x=0$.
+Since $C_0X$ is nonconvex, Motzkin Theorem allows finding a point $p\in M_{C_0X}$.
+Since the medial axis commutes with homotheties, we have $0\in \overline{M_{C_0X}}$.
+The inclusion $M_{C_0X}\subset C_0M_X$ finishes the proof. \end{proof} Sadly not every point of $Sng_1X$ induces a nonconvex tangent cone (consider, for example, $0\in X:=(-\infty,0]=C_0X$).
+More than that, the problem remains even if we assume that $C_x X$ is flat (cf. Example~\ref{Ghomi}).

-However, on the plane, the collection of points around which a set is not $\mathscr{C}^1$-smooth admits a neighbourhood where it can be decomposed into a finite family of curves and areas between them.
-Using this decomposition, Birbrair and Denkowski presented in \cite{BirbrairDenkowski} a complete metric characterisation of the planar case.
-One of the possible approaches to the subsets of higher dimensional spaces starts with characterising points of a set's $\mathscr{C}^1$-smoothness in terms of paratangent cones given by F. Bigolin and G. Greco \cite{BigolinGrecko}.
+Being aware of high dimensional problems, it is easier now to appreciate the Euclidean plane case tameness.
+Definable structures assure that a planar set can be decomposed into a finite family of curves and areas between them in the neighbourhood of every point around which it is not $\mathscr{C}^1$-smooth.
+Using this decomposition, Birbrair and Denkowski presented in \cite{BirbrairDenkowski} a complete metric characterisation of the planar medial axes.
+One of the possible approaches to subsets of higher dimensional spaces starts with a description of points of a set's $\mathscr{C}^1$-smoothness by their paratangent cones given by F. Bigolin and G. Greco \cite{BigolinGrecko}.
 Their results give us a slightly more refined tool to analyse the behaviour of a medial axis than the tangent cone one.

 \begin{thm} Let $X$ be a definable closed subset of $\mathbb{R}^k$.
 If $x_0\notin \overline{M_X}$, then